 One of the more frustrating things about being a couponer is that not everybody gets the same coupons.
+When you’re expecting certain Sunday coupon inserts and you don’t get them, it’s the worst — especially when you already have a whole shopping trip planned out.

 Your geographic location has everything to do with which coupon inserts you receive (if any), so while your friend in Tampa may be enjoying savings from their P&G insert, you’re sitting in Sacramento without any special coupons.